 BSc, MLIS, PhD (University College London, UK)

 I am a Senior Lecturer at the School of Information Studies.
 I received my PhD in Information Science from University College London (UCL).
 I have a BSc in Medical LIS and an MA in LIS.
 Previously I was an Associate professor at Kharazmi University (Iran) and a senior consultant of CIBER Research Ltd (UK).
-I have published widely on topics related to information behavior and scholarly communication in different journals including JASIST, JIS, JDoc, IPM and so on.
+I have published widely on topics related to information behaviour and scholarly communication in different journals including JASIST, Scientmetrics, JIS, JDoc, IP&M and several other journals.

 My teaching portfolio so far includes undergraduate and postgraduate subjects such as research methods, information architecture, information retrieval, XML, describing information resources, and information behaviour.
 At CSU my current teaching is mainly focused on subjects related to metadata, bibliographic standards and information organisation.